home-assistant/home-assistant.io/source/_integrations/telegram_client.markdown

 ## Two client types

 This integration allows you to authorize either [as a user](#user-config-flow) or [as a bot](#bot-config-flow).
-Depending on your needs, you can pick witch one is more preferable to you.
+Depending on your needs, you can pick which one is preferable to you.
 Each type of client has its own benefits and limitations.
 For example `User` can send messages to any other user (depends on privacy setting), whereas `Bot` can't.
 But `Bot` can send messages with keyboards, whereas `User` can't.
 But don't worry, you can create several instances of Telegram client with different types and get benefits of both.

 ## Obtaining Telegram `api_id` and `api_hash`